NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/03 - Authentication and Authorization/01 - Authentication in Vault/3 01 - Authentication in Vault.md

 vault login -method=<method path> <parameters>
 ```

-- Once authenticated, you will be presented with details regarding the user’s access credentials e.g. token, token duration, policies assigned, etc.
+- Once authenticated, you will be presented with details regarding the user's access credentials e.g. token, token duration, policies assigned, etc.
 - Note: any tokens displayed will be stored in the `token helper` - this will prevent the need to re-provide the token.